 Do not disturb mode does exactly what its name suggests.
 Activating this mode bars any random calls and notifications from interrupting you.
 Of course, you can further customize it to allow the ringer only for specific contacts, important apps to push notifications and so on.

 Lastly, the airplane mode blocks all network connectivity for your phone, but that doesn’t mean you cannot access other features.
-You can still check photos, play offline games, listen to music, and do other things that don’t require a network connection.
+You can still check photos, play offline games, listen to music, and do other things that don’t require a cellular connection.
 Technically, it has nothing to do with sound notifications.

 Calls, Messages, and Notifications